Careers360 Logo

 • The exact position and exact velocity of an electron in an atom cannot be found out simultaneously.

-As the atomic energy levels or the orbits are quantized that can be expressed in the terms of quantum number.
+As the atomic energy levels or the orbits are quantized, they can be expressed in terms of quantum numbers.
 Quantum numbers are;

 • Principal